 We might not live in the sunniest of countries but driving in bright sunlight can be dangerous wherever you are!
+In Ireland, sun glare while driving is more common during summer days when the evenings are brighter and longer.
 Sun glare happens when bright light or reflection from the sun affects your sight when you’re driving making it much harder to see traffic and any potential hazards around you.

 Delay driving times

-It might not always be possible, but when you can, you should try to avoid driving at times with peak glaring sun, like sunrise and sunset.
+It might not always be possible, but when you can, you should try to avoid driving at times with peak glaring sun.
+Such times include sunrise and sunset.

 Use sunglasses and visors